TriPlaneNet: An Encoder for EG3D Inversion: Conclusion

 \section{Conclusion}

-We present a novel approach for EG3D inversion that achieves high-quality reconstructions with view consistency and can be run in real time on modern GPUs.
-We also show that directly utilizing tri-plane representation better preserves 3D structure and identity in novel views compared to other approaches.
-Although our method achieves compelling results and is on par with optimization-based approaches for frontal face inversion, both visually and quantitatively, it has certain limitations.
+We present a novel approach for EG3D inversion that achieves high-quality reconstructions with view consistency and can be run in close to real time on modern GPUs.
+We also show that directly utilizing tri-plane representation better estimates 3D structure compared to other approaches while preserving identity in the novel view.
+Although our method achieves compelling results and is on par with optimization-based approaches, both visually and quantitatively, it has certain limitations.
 For instance, it is limited by the range of yaw angles shown to EG3D during training and cannot model the background depth.
-In addition, similarly to PTI and others, our approach may introduce artifacts for challenging examples in CelebA-HQ where the prediction of the first branch differs significantly from the input.
-We show a detailed analysis of such cases in Appendix \ref{CCTR} and propose a \textit{cascaded test-time refinement} (CTTR) approach for improving the method's robustness.
+In addition, there is room for improvement of the temporal consistency and for supporting input images with extreme head poses.